 If you are going back into the field you left, you already have a good idea of the demands of that career and the impact on your life.

-If you're ready for a change, consider a variety of options.
-As of the summer of 2018, there are a record number of jobs open in the United States.
+If you're ready for a career change, consider a variety of options.

 Six Important Pieces of Advice for Returning to Work